 - develop an understanding of how the challenges of globalization, nationalism and religion influence our society and what that means for your profession;

-- experience what it means to be a world citizen through an international field trip to Berlin;
+- experience what it means to be a world citizen through challenges and an international field trip to Berlin;

-- learn to apply your knowledge and skills regarding world citizenship in your professional and/or personal life by conducting a practice-oriented research project in block B. This project is an internship/traineeship for 7 weeks, approx. two days a week, in an organization of your own choice.
-You explore how the organization and its professionals work with one of the themes of world citizenship and especially the UN sustainable development goals;
+- learn to apply your knowledge and skills regarding world citizenship in your professional and/or personal life by conducting a practice-oriented traineeship in block B. The traineeship is scheduled for 7 weeks, approx. two days a week, in an organization of your own choice.
+You explore how the organization and its professionals work with one of the themes of world citizenship and especially the UN sustainable development goals while working there;

-- formulate learning objectives and reflect on how the minor has influenced your personal-professional development (past-present-future).
+- formulate learning objectives and reflect on how the minor has influenced your personal-professional development (past-present-future) in a personal biography.

 The programme takes place during one semester and contains the following courses: